kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords/lab10.md

     ![](./images/Lab10-Step1-2.png)

-3. Once redirected, observe the “Category shares in Product count” section, which displays a pie chart to show count of products by different categories.
+3. Once redirected, observe the **Category shares in Product count** section, which displays a pie chart to show count of products by different categories.

     ![](./images/Lab10-Step1-3.png)